sj-wilkinson/sj-wilkinson.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Research Interests"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 From cosmological simulations to large-scale imaging programmes, from visible wavelengths to radio, the overarching goal of my research is to synthesize interdisciplinary data to understand how galaxies evolve over time.
-Specifically, my research focuses on the role of galaxy-galaxy mergers on rapid evolution from star-forming spirals like our own Milky Way to quiescent ellipticals.
 I conduct my research at the University of Victoria as a graduate student working with Dr. Sara Ellison.

 SALVAGE-ing the ALMA Archive
 ======